eoinkelly/notes/oauth/oauth.md

 1. client-app shows UI to allow user to enter their credentials
     * oauth spec does not specify how this happens
-1. client-app sends user credentials and its own client credentials (to authenticate itself) to auth-server which sends back access token (and optional refresh token)
+1. client-app sends user credentials **and** its own client credentials (to authenticate itself) to auth-server's _token endpoint_  which sends back access token (and optional refresh token)
-    * params must be sent as `application/x-www-form-encoded` body of the GET request (the headers are reserved for the client app to authenicate itself)
+    * params must be sent as `application/x-www-form-encoded` body of the GET request
+        * the headers are reserved for the client app to authenicate itself
+        * Aside: the implementations I have seen allow client to authenticate itself with params or header
+    * request params:
-    * params are
+        * required
-        * grant_type=password (required)
+            * grant_type=password
-        * username (required)
+            * username
-        * password (required)
+            * password
+        * optional
-        * scope (optional
+            * scope
 1. authorization server sends back a response with the new token(s) e.g.
     ```
     HTTP/1.1 200 OK